 However, it becomes a problem when you stop managing it, when it builds up, and when your brain only sees danger.

-To prevent or minimize this, we suggest following the 7 tips.
-These are 7 ideas to try in the morning.
-Pick the ones that fit your needs best and start facing your day in a more healthy way.
+To prevent or minimize this, we suggest the following tips to try in the morning.
+Pick the ones that best fit your needs and start facing your day in a healthier way.

 1. Get up a little earlier

 It’s not easy, and taking an hour out of your sleep time isn’t something you can do every day.
-But try to give yourself at least a half an hour extra.
+But try to give yourself at least an extra half an hour.

 There are many reasons you should get up a little earlier, and you’ll find some of them a bit surprising, too:

 - It will let you slow down and not rush (getting out of the house in a hurry increases stress).

 - Getting up earlier and in a more relaxed way helps you be more present and conscious of the here and now.